dabeln52/Python-for-Data-Science-/Data Sci.md

 ```
 Yep using pandas can really make it that easy!

-# Now lets see how to Write CSv files with pandas
+# Now lets see how to Write CSV files with pandas

 You may think writing a DataFrame to a CSV file would be much harder, but it turns out it is just as easy as reading one!